 If you have more than a few days at hand, do explore the nearby hill-stations Kasol and Manikaran.
 Around Manali, don’t miss Naggar (there’s a castle and waterfall) and Spiti Valley or Dharamshala if you have a lot of time to travel.
 In fact, all of Himachal is your oyster.
 The place is dotted with breathtaking villages and peaks.

-If you have any other questions, please leave a comment and I’ll try my best to answer.
+If you have any other questions, please leave a comment and we’ll try our best to answer.
 Thanks for reading.